PHCEAC/Qideas/DeviceWidget-tree-view.md

-There are several possible classes of device in the widget.
+There are several possible classes of object/device in the widget.
 Prefixes P=present, N=not present, X=to verify, N=Not present, D=desirable, ?=to discuss

 * X block dev partitions.
 Places for holding filesystems.